jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/look-inside-oss/index.md

 ## OSS in business strategies

-Many organizations, regardless of their size and field of action, [are recommended to include `OSS` in their strategies](https://d1.awsstatic.com/Open%20Source/enterprise-oss-book.pdf).
+Many organizations, regardless of their size and field of action, [are recommended to include OSS in their strategies](https://d1.awsstatic.com/Open%20Source/enterprise-oss-book.pdf).
-For a company using `OSS`, an online community discussing its software can be a huge benefit.
+For a company using OSS, an online community discussing its software can be a huge benefit.
 As [Bromhead](https://opensource.com/article/17/8/enterprise-open-source-advantages) pointed out: "The output tends to be extremely robust, tried, and tested